|

 Copyright: 1937

+Published in Detective Comics #28, June, 1939, 6 pages.
 A steamer from a company in the country of Baralia explodes in the harbor of an American port city.
 The dictator of Baralia wastes no time in stating it was a "deliberate provocation by a hostile people" and declares war on the U.S. Bart Regan has very little time to find the real saboteurs and avert armed conflict.
 Instead of having Sally Norris to help, he is joined by fellow agent Jack Steele.
+Click here to read the story.

-25 'Colonel Walsh and the Coastal Defense Plans' 'Colonel Walsh and the Coastal Defense Plans'
+'Colonel Walsh and the Coastal Defense Plans'

 Published by DC Comics